Chart Color Schemes

 College Grove - Carey Park is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in College Grove - Carey Park, as assessed at the latest Census, consisted of 82.9% houses and 17.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 88.1% houses and 11.8% other dwellings.
-Home ownership in College Grove - Carey Park stood at 26.2%, with the rest of dwellings either mortgaged (31.5%) or rented (42.3%).
-The median monthly mortgage repayment was $1,300, below Non-Metro WA's average of $1,616, and the median weekly rent figure was $280, compared to Non-Metro WA's $300.
-Nationally, College Grove - Carey Park's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.
+College Grove - Carey Park's dwelling structure, as per the latest Census, consisted of 82.9% houses and 17.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 88.1% houses and 11.8% other dwellings.
+Home ownership in College Grove - Carey Park stood at 26.2%, with mortgaged dwellings at 31.5% and rented ones at 42.3%.
+The median monthly mortgage repayment was $1,300, lower than Non-Metro WA's average of $1,616.
+The median weekly rent figure was $280, compared to Non-Metro WA's $300.
+Nationally, College Grove - Carey Park's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing